 5. Target short-tail keyphrases in your blog

 In the SEO world, everyone talks a lot about long-tail keyphrases, and how they’re easier to rank for.
 But what about short-tail keyphrases?
-If you don’t take a swing at them, your competitors will rank for them.
+If you don’t take a swing at them, your competitors will rank for them and steal your organic traffic.

 It’s important to balance less competitive keyphrases with highly competitive ones.
 After all, if you don’t try, you won’t rank.